swr06/VoxelPathTracing/README.md

 ## Features Implemented

 ### Rendering
-- Voxel Ray Casting (Using the DDA Algrithm)
+- Voxel Ray Casting (Using the DDA Algorithm)
 - Manhattan distance field acceleration structure (Distance field generated using compute shaders on the GPU, so it can be generated dynamically.)
 - Deferred rendering pipeline